seandstewart/typical/mkdocs/usage/index.md

 #> <Explanation.MAYBE: '¯\\_(ツ)_/¯'>
 ```

-`typical` knows to look for common cases such as json and string/byte
+Typical knows to look for common cases such as json and string/byte
 literals and handles them gracefully.

 That means you don't have to remember to handle every single edge case
 yourself.
-Just write your pure function and let `typical` handle the
+Just write your pure function and let Typical handle the
 rest. **This is incredibly useful for code which lives on the edges of
 your application** - such as a handler for an external caller or an
 ingestor from a data-source.

 #### Errors

-But what about errors? `typical` is built to provide transparency in
+But what about errors?
+Typical is built to provide transparency in
 the event that a value cannot be transmuted into the expected
 annotation.
 Taking the above example, if we pass a value not defined
 by our `Decsion` enum: